stephaniedlp/stephaniedlp/README.md

 ----------------------------

-I am a software engineer working at Xipe Technology, and I've been into programming 2+ years.
-I specialize in creating web and mobile applications, value collaborative teamwork, and enjoy engaging in thoughtful, philosophical conversations.
+I am a software engineer working at Xipe Technology, and I've been into programming 3+ years.
+I specialize in object-oriented programming, value collaborative teamwork, and enjoy engaging in thoughtful, philosophical conversations.

-My expertise lies in object-oriented programming, and I currently work with the .NET ecosystem, developing cross-platform mobile applications using .NET MAUI and building web applications with ASP.NET Core.
+I currently work with the .NET ecosystem, developing cross-platform mobile applications using .NET MAUI and building web applications with ASP.NET Core.

 *  🌍  I  work remotely or hybrid.